uhppoted/uhppoted-breakout/DEBUG.md

 - ~~loop in _print~~
 - ~~CLI TERMINAL_QUERY_STATUS printf~~
 - ~~only occurs with longer SSMP requests~~
-- ~~occasional SSMP echo although message processing is commented out~~ (in reset/BOOTSEL the RP2040 seems to echo input on GPIO 4/5)
+- ~~occasional SSMP echo although message processing is commented out~~ (in reset/BOOTSEL -needs pullups on the TX/RX pins)

 - something in sequence ?
   - check logic around unpack_sequence and *ix